 Growing up, I didn’t think I had much courage.
 One day I saw this quote saying: Courage is not the absence of fear it is acting despite — because something is important to us.

 That made perfect sense!
-Fear will always be there and that might be a good thing as it enforces us to prepare well by doing the due diligence.
+Fear will always be there, and that might be a good thing as it forces us to prepare well by doing the due diligence.

-Conviction is an important part of courage.
-I am able to bring courage because my conviction about the matter is stronger than the fear.
-22 years ago, when I first came to the US for my grad school, it was the very first time for me to be in a foreign country, it was not easy at all.
+Conviction is an essential part of courage.
+I can bring courage because my conviction about the matter is stronger than the fear.
+Twenty-two years ago, when I first came to the US for my grad school, it was the very first time for me to be in a foreign country, it was not easy at all.
 I did it because I had a strong conviction to explore that I wouldn’t have got otherwise.
 Within a short period, I had to visit New York City for my internship, which was equally daunting.
-Well-meaning friends warned me about many things including not interacting with strangers.
+Well-meaning friends warned me about many things, including not interacting with strangers.
 One day as I was on the ferry going to Staten Island when a young African American vendor was trying to get my attention.
 I hesitated to respond as I was advised against it.
 But then I decided to look at her.
-She said, “Ma’am your wallet might fall off from your bag”- Oh my goodness, she saved me from a huge disaster that day.
-Not only that, she taught me something for life, it was about trust.
-In that trip, courage supported by trust – in self and in the universe made it possible for an inexperienced foreign student like me.
+She said, “Ma’am, your wallet might fall off from your bag”- Oh my goodness, she saved me from a huge disaster that day.
+Not only that, but she also taught me something for life; it was about trust.
+In that trip, courage supported by trust – in self and the universe made it possible for an inexperienced international student like me.

 Now 22 years later, I can say courage teamed with conviction, and trust can do wonders.
 If you are afraid of something, look into your conviction and trust – and courage will follow!